DavidAEriksson/nvim-config/README.md

-# My Personal Neovim Config
+# Neovim Config

+To install